Yes, take me there

 Pittcon 2026 & ICP Alley Webinar Series

-CEM Spring Seminar Series — “From Digestion to Data”
+Spring Seminar Series — “From Digestion to Data”

-Download the Glass Expansion CEM Spring Seminar Presentation →
+Download the Presentation →

 ICP User Meeting 2026 — Brukelen, Netherlands

-From Glass Expansion GmbH, Dr. Maja Budanovic presented Handling Challenging Samples: Particulates and High TDS, addressing sample introduction challenges in high-matrix samples and approaches for maintaining stable analytical performance.
+From Glass Expansion, Dr. Maja Budanovic presented Handling Challenging Samples: Particulates and High TDS, addressing sample introduction challenges in high-matrix samples and approaches for maintaining stable analytical performance.
 A second presentation, ICP Sample Introduction System: Diagnostics and Care, focused on diagnosing common sample introduction issues and preventive maintenance of nebulizers, spray chambers, and torches.

 The program also included hands-on sessions in the demo laboratory, covering microwave digestion workflows and routine ICP analysis.
 These sessions focused on practical setup, operational considerations, and troubleshooting strategies for everyday laboratory work.